Utah Human Trafficking Defense Lawyer

 Contact McAdams Law PLLC

-If you would like to discuss your situation, you can call (801) 449-1247 or click here to schedule your confidential consultation.
+If you would like to discuss your situation, you can call (801) 449-1247 or click below to schedule your confidential consultation.
 Speaking directly with an attorney can help you better understand your options and begin developing a plan moving forward.